owizy/aws_projects/load_data_into_dynamodb/README.md

 ## 📌 Overview

-###### You’ve just joined the example engineering team as a Data Engineer.
+###### You’ve just joined the xyz engineering team as a Data Engineer.
 Your job in this project is to prepare DynamoDB so it can store the platform’s community data: projects, videos, comments, forums, students—everything.

 By the end, you’ll have: